nim-lang/Nim/doc/manual_experimental.rst

 Quirky exceptions
 =================

-* The standard library does not support Quirky exceptions, is not recommended for production usage.
+* The standard library does not support Quirky exceptions.